-iTerm2 is one of the most popular macOS terminal emulator and is a default choice for developers and administrators due to its extensive features like windows transparency, full-screen mode, notifications, integration with tmux etc.
+iTerm 2 vulnerability is causing problems as it is one of the most popular macOS terminal emulators and is a default choice for developers and administrators due to its extensive features like Windows transparency, full-screen mode, notifications, integration with tmux, etc. Vulnerability Management System can prevent these attacks.

-A critical remote code execution vulnerability has been discovered in iTerm2 by Radically Open Security, as part of an independent security audit funded by the Mozilla Open Source Support Program (MOSS).
-The vulnerability is identified with CVE-2019-9535 and resides in the tmux integration feature of iTerm2 allowing an attacker to execute arbitrary commands on affected system.
+A critical remote code execution vulnerability discovered in iTerm2 by Radically Open Security as part of an independent security audit funded by the Mozilla Open Source Support Program (MOSS).
+The vulnerability is identifying with CVE-2019-9535.
+And resides in the tmux integration feature of iTerm2, allowing an attacker to execute arbitrary commands on an affected system.
+A good Vulnerability Management Tool can resolve these issues.

-A proof-of-concept video is available from Mozilla which shows, how connecting to a malicious SSH server can result in running of an arbitrary command.
-Exploitation is not limited to this scenario only, the flaw can also be triggered using command-line utilities by tricking them into printing attacker-controlled content.
-Some other examples of attack vectors includes using commands like curl to fetch a malicious website or using tail -f to follow a log file containing some malicious content.
+A proof-of-concept video from Mozilla shows how connecting to a malicious SSH server can result in the running of an arbitrary command.
+However, Exploitation is not in limit to this scenario only.
+The flaw can also be triggering using command-line utilities by tricking them into printing attacker-controlled content.
+Some other examples of attack vectors include using commands like curl to fetch.
+A malicious website or using tail -f to follow a log file containing some malicious content.

 iTerm2 versions prior to 3.3.6